kindht/CarND-Term1-Project1-Lane_Line_Finding/README.md

 [image1]: ./examples/example.gif
 [image2]: ./Pass-certificate.png

-This is the 1st project in the course of Self-Driving Car at Udacity
+This is the 1st project for the **Self-Driving Car Engineer** Nanodegree program at [Udacity](https://cn.udacity.com/course/self-driving-car-engineer--nd013)

 The project used **Python** and **OpenCV** (Open-Source Computer Vision) to detect lane lines in images and videos.